 I have been putting chlorine tablets (also known as chlorine pucks due to their size and shape) directly in my skimmer baskets for most of the past 8 years that I have owned my pool without any problems.
 I usually do this immediately after I have cleaned the pool.

 When I think about it, when swimming pools have been around for so long, it is surprising that they aren’t built with a specific chlorine/chemical feeder system as standard.
 This type of pool equipment is available but does not seem to be fitted as standard.

 Chlorine tablets in skimmer

 One of the advantages to putting the chlorine tablets in the skimmer is that when the pump is running the water flows over them so it becomes chlorinated as some of the tablet dissolves.
 It is then pumped back into the pool and is distributed evenly throughout the pool.

-You will see on swimming pool forums that “they” say, putting the tablets in the skimmer basket can lead to the eventual corrosion of the skimmer basket and perhaps the skimmer itself.
-However my pool is now almost 20 years old and the previous owner put the tablets in the skimmer and so have I but there have been no ill effects yet.
+You will see on swimming pool forums that “they” say, putting the tablets in the skimmer basket can lead to the eventual corrosion of the skimmer and other equipment.
+However my pool is now over 20 years old and the previous owner put the tablets in the skimmer, and so have I, yet there have been no ill effects yet.

 What other methods can I use to add chlorine tablets?